stevenbai0724/stevenbai0724/README.md

 Grade 12 student studying in Toronto 📍

-Accepted into Computer Engineering @ University of Waterloo 🔧
+Incoming Fall 2022 Computer Science student @ University of Waterloo 🔧

-I use C++ for competitive programming 🖥️
+Competitive programmer in C++ 🖥️

 Working on full stack development with ReactJS, NodeJS, ExpressJS and MongoDB ⚙️